thenextman/devolutions-docs/docs/wayk/bastion/deployment-automation.md

 ### Enrollment Using Token Id

-After installing Wayk Now on a machine, the *wayk-now* command-line becomes available for post-installation automation.
-To automatically enroll Wayk Now to your private Wayk Bastion, call the *wayk-now enroll* command with the --token-id and --den-url parameters:
+After installing Wayk Agent on a machine, the *wayk-now* command-line becomes available for post-installation automation.
+To automatically enroll Wayk Agent to your private Wayk Bastion, call the *wayk-now enroll* command with the --token-id and --den-url parameters:

     wayk-now enroll --token-id f762156f-9470-4dcc-9ba3-157437e465ce --den-url https://den.contoso.com

-If the command is successful, Wayk Now will be configured to point to your Wayk Bastion, and will be automatically registered for unattended access.
+If the command is successful, Wayk Agent will be configured to point to your Wayk Bastion, and will be automatically registered for unattended access.
 It should now be visible in the list of registered machines in Wayk Bastion:

 ![Enrollment Token - Machine](../../images/den_enrollment_machine.png)